pulumi/pulumi/docs/language2.md

 of the event itself and not specified by the system.
 The system does, however, specify what it means to unsubscribe.

 Finally, a `services` block defines all public sub-services exported by this particular service.
-Each service is available to consumers of the outer service, and  must be assigned to by the constructor and/or invoked macros.
+Each service is available to consumers of the outer service, and  must be assigned to by the constructor and/or invoked functions.

         ctor() {
             new AddressBookReporter reporter {